Nax-Ripper/100DayPythonChallenge/README.md

 # 100DayPythonChallenge
-This is my challenge to complete 100 dyas of python
+This is my challenge to complete 100 days of python